 So, how do banks make money on reverse mortgages?
-This question pops up every now and then and usually follows a statement along the lines of this sounds too good to be true!
+This question pops up every now and then – usually after a client says something like this sounds too good to be true!
 This is a perfectly understandable reaction.
 The reverse mortgage often does sound too good to be true (even though it isn’t!) and seniors like to know what’s in it for the bank.

 In short, reverse mortgage lenders mainly make money on the interest, just like any other mortgage.
 There’s a little more to it than that, but let me cover a few basics first.
 The reverse mortgage is a highly misunderstood loan product, so let’s make sure the record is set straight on what they are and how they work.